arzafiruddin/DDandD/README.md

 Version 0.4

 ## Features
-- Unlimited unique randomly-generated maps filled with enemies, chests, and skills
+- Unlimited unique randomly-generated maps filled with enemies to kill, chests to discover, and skills to collect
 - Fog-filled maps which clear out as you explore
 - Customizable enemy and weapon varieties
 - Top of the line ASCII-based console graphics